manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 The new data does not include an ILLUM Flat.
 Apperently.
 Is this normal?
 Maybe because the temperature didnt change much that day.

+### Header information

+To see with what routine and with what files a certain fits file  was created using an ESORex recipe look in the header the information with Python with the tag:  `fitsfile[0].header['*PRO REC*']`

 #### Questions
 - [ ]  Process without ILLUM?